World Of Wild Animals

 The black gibbon is a small arboreal ape weighing about 8 kg (18 lb).
 It prefers subtropical and montane evergreen forests and eats mainly leaf buds, shoots, and fruits.
 Gibbons are mainly diurnal.

 A single young is usually born to a mature female black gibbon every 2 - 3 years.
-The black gibbon is the only
+The black gibbon is the only polygynous gibbon species.
+Other gibbons are monogamous.
+The average size of black gibbon troops is about half a dozen individuals, which includes one adult male, one or more adult females and several young gibbons of various ages.

-polygynous gibbon species.
+A single young is usually born to a mature female black gibbon every 2 - 3 years.
+The black gibbon is the only polygynous gibbon species.
 Other gibbons are monogamous.
 The average size of black gibbon troops is about half a dozen individuals, which includes one adult male, one or more adult females and several young gibbons of various ages.

-China and Vietnam and into Laos and Cambodia.
+The black gibbon was once widespread in forests throughout southern China and Vietnam and into Laos and Cambodia.
 In 1990 the only area where black gibbon populations were reported to be healthy was in Yunnan Province, China, with other populations in Laos and Vietnam having uncertain status .
 In 2000 it was believed to occur in China, Laos and Vietnam.
 The black gibbon is threatened by loss of its preferred primary forest habitat, as well as by hunting for food and Oriental medicine.
 Extensive military activities within its range probably also had a detrimental effect.

 Threats and Reasons for Decline: